 NICE advises the U.K. state-run National Health Service on which treatments represent value for money.
 Zelboraf won European approval in February, and a diagnostic test is available to identify which patients are most likely to benefit from the drug.
 The drug was approved in the U.S. in August and competes with Bristol-Myers Squibb Co.
-(BMY)’s Yervoy.
+(BMY:US)’s Yervoy.

 Germany’s Federal Joint Committee will use IQWiG’s recommendation to make a final ruling on its benefit for patients, a key step in negotiating the price of new drugs in that country.